about slowing down…

 anna

-ps – do you know one or two folks who would benefit from receiving the dreaming otter articles? if yes, please encourage them to subscribe to the email list here.
+ps – do you know one or two folks who would benefit from receiving the dreaming otter articles? if yes, please encourage them to subscribe to the email list at the end of this page.
 I would be so grateful – thanks, and may that kindness return to you a thousandfold.